arow-oss/arow.info-blog/preprocessed-site/posts/2015-07-10-servant-intro.markdown

 strings](https://downloads.haskell.org/~ghc/7.10.1/docs/html/users_guide/type-level-literals.html).
 What's a type-level string?
 Well, let's play around with it in the REPL.

-First, we need to enable the DataKinds language extension.
+First, the DataKinds language extension needs to be enabled.

 ```haskell
 ghci> :set -XDataKinds